geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-07/meeting-transcript.md

 Okay, so you find your network primitives in NCCL.
 Okay, that's great.
 So what if, yeah, as long as you're using this exactly the way it's intended.

 ##### **Chenyu** [[00:20:55](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=1255)]
 No, so I guess my point is now there's no doubt people discuss about Nvidia's mode to being cool or NCCL or whatever chips they have.
 I always feel it's a lot more about their users and how they are using neural network or developing neural networks.
-And I think claiming there's a way to win is to find a way for these users to have incentive to use tinygrad other than...
+And I think claiming there's a way to win is to find a way for these users to have incentive to use tinygrad other than..

 ##### **Geohot** [[00:21:27](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=1287)]
 I think you just have to make it faster.
 I think you just have to make their workflows faster.
 Yeah, but the problem is how much faster?
 I mean, can you be made much faster?
 Depends what you're doing.
 If you're doing batch size one LLMs on a single GPU, now of course not.
 But if you're doing any sort of training job, oh yeah, tons faster.
 You don't have a really real example of this.